camunda/camunda/docs/src/introduction/get-help-get-involved.md

 # Get Help and Get Involved

-To support the open-source community, we provide public-facing Zeebe support channels and a way for users to report problems and make contributions.
+We provide a few different public-facing Zeebe support and feedback channels so that users can ask questions, report problems, and make contributions.

 ### Zeebe User Forum